washingtonstateuniversity/WSUWP-Plugin-Publish-Feed-Items/README.md

 WNPA Syndication is a [WordPress](http://wordpress.org) plugin used to manage and republish content from multiple external sources into a single consumable feed.

-Once the plugin is activated, two additional menu items will be available in the left bar - Feed Items and External Sources.

 ## External Sources

 External sources can be any standard [RSS](http://cyber.law.harvard.edu/rss/rss.html) feed.
 At [WNPA](http://www.wnpa.com/), these are the feeds of weekly newspapers throughout the state of Washington.